BibliothecaDAO/Frontinus-House-Docs/README.md

 This repository contains the documentation for [realms.world](https://realms.world) governance.

 Use the table of contents icon <img src="https://github.com/Bibliothecadao/Frontinus-House-Docs/assets/114863662/237ee2ac-6d87-4dbe-807f-ffa4b18e9371" width="25" height="25" />
- on the top left corner of this document to navigate to a specific section quickly.
+ on the top right corner of this document to navigate to a specific section quickly.

 ## Steps of Frontinus
 The main stages of Frontinus House will follow several stages.